Electric vehicles: some thoughts

 8. Government incentives

-1. EV batteries may in theory be recyclable, but are rarely fully recycled; this may change in time
+1. EV batteries may in theory be recyclable, but are rarely fully recycled?
+This may change in time.

-2. High initial cost
+3. High initial cost

-5. Limited fast charging sites
+6. Limited fast charging sites

 Discussion – filling-out the points made above

-Advantages of EVs
+Advantages of BEVs

-Disadvantages of EVs
+Disadvantages of BEVs

 1. Environmentally friendly (1) – no greenhouse carbon dioxide. emissions.